AKSB-GP/DH2323_Ocean_simulation/README.md

 ## Week 19 Rendering and fine tweaking

-Start of this week the focus was largely spent on adding some more complex rendering to my surface shader such as reflection, refraction and Fresnel.
+At the start of this week, the focus was largely spent on adding some more complex rendering to my surface shader such as reflection, refraction and Fresnel.
 Wheter or not I plan to use tessendorfs lighting model or use a more common model is yet to be decided.
-Alot of experimentation was done but I settled for using skybox reflections in combination with a simple Fresnel approximation.
+In the end, alot of experimentation was done but I settled for using skybox reflections in combination with a simple Fresnel approximation.
 Overall the appearance become quite stylized but I was satisified with the results.
 I also tried to implement some subsurface scattering but the change was barely noticable for this type of mesh.
 Below are some images with varying parameters and angles:

 ![baseshader](https://github.com/AKSB-GP/DH2323_Ocean_simulation/assets/35559511/a866e1c5-1462-42e2-9287-94dc035b5b06)